CodeforNepal/codefornepal.github.io/_posts/2021-05-10-Data-fellowship.md

 I also increased my yoga time after noticing a pattern between reduced toothache and increased yoga duration.

 Subsequently, my interest in Analytics grew even more.
-I plan to utilize the robust analytics program at Datacamp to shape solutions to people’s problems like I did for myself.
+I plan to utilize the robust analytics program at DataCamp to shape solutions to people’s problems like I did for myself.

-Datacamp has courses that have helped me leverage data tools, maintaining databases, and creating and managing data analytics that helps me connect dots between marketing and analytics, improving my problem-solving skills.
+DataCamp has courses that have helped me leverage data tools, maintaining databases, and creating and managing data analytics that helps me connect dots between marketing and analytics, improving my problem-solving skills.

 Using the tools, I was able to identify students’ major issues (analysis) and address them in collaboration with our startup- TheVidhwan’s- student ambassadors by acquiring and analyzing 300 student data.